A Novel Weight-Shared Multi-Stage CNN for Scale Robustness: Experiments

 \paragraph*{\textbf{Misclassified Images}}

-We collected test images from CIFAR-10 that the DenseNet ($k=24$) and the DenseNet ($k=26$) misclassified but the WSMS-DenseNet ($k=24$) classified correctly for evaluating our proposed WSMS-Net.
-Random examples of such test images are shown in Fig.~\ref{fig:ScaleResult24}.
-Many images in Fig.~\ref{fig:ScaleResult24} show objects that were taken in close-up and whose large portions were cropped, or show objects taken against backgrounds in long shot.
-For comparison, example images were randomly chosen from all the test images as shown in Fig.~\ref{fig:CIFAR10TEST}.
-Comparison between them demonstrates that the WSMS-Net additionally classifies images showing scaled objects.
-We conclude that the WSMS-Net acquires the scale invariance or at least is more robust to scaling of objects, and therefore, it achieves better classification accuracy than the original CNNs in spite of the limited increase in the number of weight parameters.
-A more detailed comparison is a future work.
+In this section, we qualitatively evaluate our proposed WSMS-Net.
+We collected test images from CIFAR-10 that DenseNet ($k=24$) and DenseNet ($k=26$) misclassified but WSMS-DenseNet ($k=24$) classified correctly in Fig.~\ref{fig:ScaleResult24}.
+Many of them are close-ups and wide-shots.
+We also collected CIFAR-10 test images randomly in Fig.~\ref{fig:CIFAR10TEST}, only a few of which are close-ups and wide-shots.
+This difference demonstrates that WSMS-DenseNet ($k=24$) is more robust to scaling than the original DenseNet ($k=24$) and DenseNet ($k=26$).
+As a conclusion, the WSMS-Net has become robust to object scaling, and therefore, it achieves a better classification accuracy than the original CNNs with only a limited increase in the number of weight parameters.